How to switch energy suppliers in Rockford

 |24 Month Home Power Plan||24 month fixed||7.49¢|

-These conditions create a huge demand for energy in the area, especially in the colder months.
-For this reason, energy prices are broken into summer and winter rates.
-Deregulation has helped to keep the average Rockford electricity prices about 20 percent lower than the national average.
-Energy prices in Rockford range from 6.75 to 9.99 cents per kilowatt-hour.
-Depending on the supplier, natural gas rates range from 42.9 to 59.9 cents per therm.
+And while you can't fight city hall, you can fight paying extra for energy.
+Deregulation has helped to keep the average Rockford electricity prices about 20 percent lower than the national average, and it can help this time as well.
+As of April 16, 2018, before the city increases kicked in, energy prices in Rockford ranged from 6.09 to 11.99 cents per kilowatt-hour.
+Depending on the supplier, natural gas rates ranged from 30.9 to 47.50 cents per therm.

 Your neighbors are switching electricity provider with Choose Energy